serdeliverance/blog/_drafts/migrate-layered-app-to-hexagonal.md

 # A brief overview about Hexagonal Architecture

-`TODO`
+`TODO hexagonal architecture explanation`

+For a more detailed explanation about `Hexagonal Architecture` you can check my [previous post](https:www.todo.com).

 # Our starting point

-This app is a minimalistic/pet project `crypto wallet` app.
+This app is a minimalistic/pet `crypto wallet` project.
 Actually, `crypto wallet` is its name.
 It offers the following operations:

 - managing users (CRUD operations, uses for admins)
 - buy, sell and transfer crypto currencies